canalplus/rx-player/README.md

   - To be configurable and extendable (e.g. for Peer-to-Peer streaming, STB integration...)
   - To be easy to integrate and use as a library in various codebases.

+We recently switched our codebase to TypeScript, [here's why](./doc/why_typescript.md).

 Latest release: ``v3.0.1``

 ## API